Literary inquisition: Sui dynasty (581–618)

 In 609, Xue Daoheng, the grandfather of Xue Yuanchao, was sentenced to death by Emperor Yang of Sui dynasty.
 In response to Emperor Yang's attempt to keep Xue from retiring, Xue wrote an essay praising the previous Emperor Wen.
 Emperor Yang considered this response as a mockery and found it offensive.
 The direct cause of Xue's death was his saying in reminiscence of Gao Jiong (高熲), who supported Emperor Yang's competitor and was sentenced to death.
-However, there is also evidence for that the underlying cause of his death was Emperor Yang's jealousy of his talent on poetry as the author of the famous poem "Xi Xi Yan" (“昔昔盐”) from the Sui dynasty.
-In this case, Xue's death could also be considered as a literary inquisition on poetry (诗祸, shihuo).
+However, there is also evidence for that the underlying cause of his death was Emperor Yang's jealousy of his talent on poetry as the author of the famous poem "Xi Xi Yan" (昔昔盐”) from the Sui dynasty.
+In this case, Xue's death could also be considered as a literary inquisition on poetry.

 Tang dynasty (618–907)

 During the Tang dynasty, the Jizhou (吉州) criminal Liu Shaolüe (刘绍略) was married to a woman surnamed Wang.
 She secretly had copies of the Sanhuangjing, which Li Shimin ordered to be burned.
 As a result, Li Shimin detained Liu and Wang and interrogated them.
 The Sanhuangjing claimed that those who chanted the inscriptions inside it would become emperor of China.
 In another case near the end of the Tang dynasty, someone presented a poem to Qian Liu that contained treason, so Qian Liu executed that person.